Last Updated on May 26, 2023 by Karl Thompson

-A selected list of some of the most important key terms in AS Level and A Level Sociology – families and households.
-NB this is not an exhaustive list, just a starting point!
+A selected list of definitions for some important key concepts in AS Level and A Level Sociology – families and households.

-The number of babies born per thousand per year.
+The number of babies born per thousand of the population per year.

 The legally or formally recognised union of a man and a woman (or in some countries two people of the same sex) in a committed relationship.